-You, the Kickstarter Creator, need to talk to people about your product, both online and in person.
-Potential backers won’t trust the product unless they trust the person selling the product first.
-And, it’s a great way for you to get instant feedback and to practice your presentation of your idea.
+You, the Kickstarter Creator, need to talk to people about your project, both online and in person.
+Potential backers won’t trust the project unless they trust the person presenting the project first.
+If you’re crowdfunding a cool product, backers still need to know who’s offering it as a reward.
+Developing the trust of potential backers in this type of sales relationship is CRUCIAL to crowdfunding success.
+Talking to people about your project is also a great way to get instant feedback and to practice presentation of your idea.

-In the analog world, without being irritating, if your idea is relevant to them, tell your friends, your neighbors, and any groups you belong to about your idea.
+In the analog world, without being irritating, if your idea is relevant to them, tell your friends, your neighbors, and any applicable groups to which you belong about your idea.
 Go stand on the sidewalk and demonstrate your product if that will be helpful – it’s the cheapest form of publicity.
-The more people you talk to about your idea who are interested, the greater your chances that one of them will become a backer or tell a friend who is a potential backer.
-If you fail to reach out to anyone you know who might actually, reasonably love your product, you probably haven’t worked hard enough to get it in front of your core audience of likely backers.
+The more people you talk to who become interested in your project/idea, the greater your chances that one of them will become a crowdfunding backer, or tell a friend who becomes a backer.
+If you fail to reach out to anyone within your social reach who might actually, reasonably love your project/idea, you probably haven’t worked hard enough to get it in front of your core audience of likely backers.

 7) You can still send a message to all backers of a failed Kickstarter campaign